emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 has completed, both EAP server and peer MUST proceed with Phase 2.

 All TEAP implementations MUST support resumption.
-Using resumption can significanly improve the scalability and stability of authentication systems.
+Using resumption can significantly improve the scalability and stability of authentication systems.
 For example, some environments such as universities may have users re-authenticating multiple times a day, if not hourly.
 Failure to implement resumption would increase the load